We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Fitbit Versa 3 is the best overall smartwatch, as it offers a good compromise between price and features.

-With GPS, Alexa and Google Assistant, and music playback, it has excellent functionality at a more affordable cost than the more high tech Fitbit Sense.
+The Versa 3 has excellent functionality at a more affordable price than the more high tech Fitbit Sense with features, such as:

-While it doesn’t offer stress tracking, skin temperature monitoring, or irregular heart rate alerts, the Versa 3 still provides basic heart rate monitoring and detailed sleep insights, as well as tracks your health metrics over time.
+While it doesn’t offer stress tracking, skin temperature monitoring, or irregular heart rate alerts, the Versa 3 still provides basic heart rate monitoring and detailed sleep insights.
+It also tracks your health metrics over time.

 Best overall fitness tracker